Premier League betting tips: Outright Golden Boot preview and top goalscorer best bets for 2021/22 season

 What it does mean is that there is potential for a big winner if we target the four places available - while also having the possibility of winning the award if they can reach the mid-20s mark.

-Started with the biggest price selection and a player who could go under the radar is RODRIGO at Leeds.
+Starting with the biggest price selection, and a player who could go under the radar is RODRIGO at Leeds.
 Best odds of 125/1 are available that he scores the most which also means each-way value of around 31/1 if he can get into the places.
 All eyes with be on Bamford after a strong season but Leeds' record signing can play his part.

 His Premier League season brought seven goals but it was a largely disrupted campaign for the Spain international.
 Covid and injury prevented him from having an extended run in the side but he finished the campaign in strong fashion - four goals came in his last four outings.